 It includes only the casualties that result from the violent action of the elements as distinguished from the silent natural and gradual action of the elements upon the vessel itself.

 Thus the insurer will be liable only if the loss or damage is the proximate result of the fortuitous accident of the sea, e.g., the action of a storm, cyclone, waves, etc.

 It refers to a document in which one person gives power to another to sell or act on his behalf in respect of the matter specified in the document.

-Preference shares are those shares holders of which enjoy some special privileges either in the payment of a fixed dividend before any dividend is paid to other classes of shareholders or in the returned of capital or both.
+Preference shares are those shares holders which enjoy some special privileges either in the payment of a fixed dividend before any dividend is paid to other classes of shareholders or in the return of capital or both.